Does Pre-Workout Expire?

 It Has Past Its Expiration Date

+Another obvious sign that your pre-workout supplement has gone bad is if it is past its expiration date.
 If you check the date and see that it is several months, or even years, past its expiration date, there’s a high risk it could be bad.

 It Makes You Feel Ill

-If you find that you feel sick, nauseous, dizzy, or unwell in general, or if you suffer from digestive issues such as sickness or diarrhoea, it’s likely your pre-workout that is to blame.
+If you take a pre-workout supplement and find that you become ill, or feel ill afterward, it could be because it’s gone off and has turned bad.
+If you find that you feel sick, nauseous, dizzy, or unwell in general, or if you suffer from digestive issues such as sickness or diarrhea, it’s likely your pre-workout that is to blame.

 It looks Off